The Australian Open Access Support Group (AOASG) exists to:

 The Open Access Directory (OAD) is a compendium of simple factual lists about open access (OA) to science and scholarship, maintained by the OA community at large.
 By bringing many OA-related lists together in one place, OAD makes it easier for everyone to discover them, use them for reference, and update them.
 The easier they are to maintain and discover, the more effectively they can spread useful, accurate information about OA.

 Published by OAD is a List of publishers of Open Access books.
 The number of OA scholarly book publishers is growing rapidly.
-These books have the same benefits as OA jourals.
+These books have the same benefits as OA journals.
 Your work is more discoverable, however choose your publisher wisely and ensure there is a robust peer review process.

 Creative Commons Australia is an international non-profit organisation that provides free licences and tools that copyright owners can use to allow others to share, reuse and remix their material, legally.